What is matched betting?

 Stage 1 (qualifying bet)

-- Place a back bet (backing) at a bookmaker – Man Utd to win
+STEP 1: Place a back bet (backing) at a bookmaker – Man Utd to win

-- Place a lay bet (laying) at a betting exchange – Man Utd not to win
+STEP 2: Place a lay bet (laying) at a betting exchange – Man Utd not to win

-Secondly, you place a bet against an outcome to happen with a betting exchange.
+This is a bet against an outcome to happen with a betting exchange.

-This is called backing and laying, which unlocks free bets and bonuses.
+This technique is called backing and laying, which unlocks free bets and bonuses.
 You use this technique again with the free bet to make cash profit whatever outcome happens.

 By covering all outcomes you qualify for a free bet, which is where your profit comes from.